KrzysztofRomanczuk/KrzysztofRomanczuk/README.md

 💡 The technology I use:
 - Python [Django, FastAPI]
+- JavaScript [React, Node]
 - HTML&CSS
 - SQL
 - REST

 👀 I’m interested in:
-- Backend
-- Data Analytics
+- Web Development

 🌱 I’m currently learning:
-- JavaScript > Node
+- AI

 💞️ I’m looking to collaborate on:
 - Interesting projects in Python and JS